-When recovering from your knee replacement you will require crutches for a period of time.
+When recovering from your hip replacement, you will require crutches for a period of time.
 We recommend elbow/forearm crutches which our physiotherapists can provide to you on admission.
-If you already own crutches, please ensure they are height adjustable and the stoppers are not too worn - and bring them into hospital when you are admitted.
+If you already own crutches, please ensure they are height adjustable and the stoppers are not too worn - and bring them into hospital when you are admitted so we can check them for you.